darkvaderXD2014/IsaacOS/README.md

 # IsaacOS
-IsaacOS is a hobby os for the purpose of research gaining more knowledge about Operating Systems.
+IsaacOS is a hobby os for the purpose of research and gaining more knowledge about Operating Systems.

 ![](https://i.imgur.com/4OGqBD7.png)